jacopotagliabue/jacopotagliabue.github.io/index.md

 Educated in several acronyms across the globe (UNISR, SFI, MIT), I was co-founder and CTO of Tooso, a [NLP / IR startup](https://www.gartner.com/en/documents/3913700/cool-vendors-in-digital-commerce) in San Francisco acquired by [TSX:CVO](https://www.coveo.com/en/company/news-releases/2019/coveo-acquires-tooso).

-I led Coveo's A.I. and MLOps roadmap from scale-up to IPO, and built out _Coveo Labs_, an [applied R&D practice](https://medium.com/the-techlife/applied-research-at-reasonable-scale-8a74d2beed89) rooted in word-class collaborations (Stanford, Bocconi, Outerbounds, Uber, Microsoft, NVIDIA), [open source](https://github.com/jacopotagliabue) and [open science](https://github.com/coveooss/SIGIR-ecom-data-challenge).
+I led Coveo's A.I. and MLOps roadmap from scale-up to IPO, and built out _Coveo Labs_, an [applied R&D practice](https://medium.com/the-techlife/applied-research-at-reasonable-scale-8a74d2beed89) rooted in collaboration (with Stanford, Outerbounds, Uber, Microsoft, NVIDIA etc.), [open source](https://github.com/jacopotagliabue) and [open science](https://github.com/coveooss/SIGIR-ecom-data-challenge).

-I talk _a lot_, and I'm often invited to do so by folks in industry (BBC, Walmart, Pinterest, eBay, Farfetch) and academia (SIRIP, CiE, KDD, Stanford).

-I'm currently a proud NLP advisor for [Civic Eagle](https://www.civiceagle.com/), and also Professor of ML at NYU, which is mostly notable because it is the only job I ever had that my parents (sort of) understand.
+I'm currently a proud NLP advisor for [Civic Eagle](https://www.civiceagle.com/), and also Adj.
+Professor of ML at NYU, which is mostly notable because it is the only job I ever had that my parents (sort of) understand.

 ### Where is my mind?

-I often share [code](https://github.com/jacopotagliabue), [papers](https://scholar.google.com/citations?user=NDX19U0AAAAJ&hl=en), [posts](https://medium.com/@jacopotagliabue), [homework](https://github.com/jacopotagliabue/FREE_7773); if you have no intention of selling me anything, you can also try me on [Linkedin](https://www.linkedin.com/in/jacopotagliabue/).
+I occasionally share [code](https://github.com/jacopotagliabue), [ideas](https://scholar.google.com/citations?user=NDX19U0AAAAJ&hl=en) and [teaching material](https://github.com/jacopotagliabue/MLSys-NYU-2022); if you have no intention of selling me anything, you can also try me on [Linkedin](https://www.linkedin.com/in/jacopotagliabue/).

-Selected talks, papers and datasets are highlighted (for the brave reader) [at the very end of this page](#appendix).
+I talk _a lot_, and I am often asked to do so in industry (BBC, Walmart, Pinterest, eBay, Farfetch, etc.) and academia (SIRIP, CiE, KDD, Stanford, etc.): popular talks, papers and datasets are highlighted (for the brave reader) [at the very end of this page](#appendix).

 ## Current stuff